Mat-412/archive-notes-free/README.md

 ## License

 Free for personal, non-commercial use.
-See [LICENSE.txt](LICENSE.txt) for full terms.
+See LICENSE.txt in the app for full terms.

 This software is proprietary and NOT open source.
 You may not copy, modify, distribute, or reverse engineer the software.